-The recent publication of the statistics for the fourth quarter of 2021 (produced by the ASPC in conjunction with the University of Aberdeen Business School, Centre for Real Estate Research) provides an interesting insight into market activity during the last quarter.
+The recent publication of the statistics for the fourth quarter of 2022 (produced by the ASPC in conjunction with the University of Aberdeen Business School, Centre for Real Estate Research) provides an interesting insight into market activity during the last quarter of 2022.
 The main points of note are as follows:

-- The annualized house price change over 5 years in Aberdeen City and Suburbs is -1.5%
+- The annualised house price change over 5 years in Aberdeen City and Suburbs is +1.2%

 Commenting on the latest findings, Chairman of the Board of Directors of ASPC John MacRae stated: